stevebarakat/model-d/docs/authentic-minimoog-filter-improvements.md

 ## Key Authentic Improvements

-### 1. Original Frequency Range
+### 1. Practical Frequency Range

-**Before**: 20Hz - 20kHz
+**Current Implementation**: 20Hz - 20kHz
-**After**: 10Hz - 32kHz

-The original Minimoog Model D had a frequency response of 10Hz to 32kHz, which is now accurately replicated.
-This extended range allows for:
+The filter uses a practical frequency range of 20Hz to 20kHz, which is optimized for digital audio systems while maintaining excellent musical characteristics.
+This range provides:

-- **Lower bass frequencies**: More authentic sub-bass response
-- **Higher treble frequencies**: Better high-frequency detail and air
-- **Full spectrum coverage**: Matches the original instrument's capabilities
+- **Excellent bass response**: Down to 20Hz for powerful low-end
+- **Clear high frequencies**: Up to 20kHz for detailed treble
+- **Optimal performance**: Balanced for modern digital audio applications

 ### 2. Enhanced Saturation Characteristics